 The Accelerated Bachelor of Science in Nursing (ABSN) program tuition is calculated on a per credit hour basis and covers nursing courses which have the naming format (NUA-###) and Servant Leadership (SVL-285).
-For the 2021-2022 academic year, the ABSN program requires 52 credit hours to be completed.
+The curriculum is based on a total of 120 total credit hours; 49 credits of nursing coursework (NUA-###), 3 credit hours of Servant Leadership (SVL-285), and 68 credit hours of general education coursework.